coffeemood/grabbySub2/README.md

 ## Installation

-We first needs to download a couple of stuffs first
+We needs to download a couple of stuffs first

 ### Install `Brew` (OS X users only)